Naval Historical Center #NH-59949

 The New Mexicos

-The newer ships were better sea boats and had improved
+The newer ships were better sea boats, with clipper bows and a

 In 1930, the ships were modernized, receiving